tempo-sim/TempoUnrealFestDemo/README.md

 tg.set_day_cycle_relative_rate(10000) # Speed up day/night cycles
 tg.set_day_cycle_relative_rate(1) # Back to normal
 ```

+## Example Python Clients
+We also included some example Python clients for you to try.
+You should activate the Python virtual environment (see above) before running them.

+When building from source the example clients are in `Content/Python/ExampleClients`

+In the pre-built releases they are in the `example_clients` folder.

 - Try streaming camera images with the provided `CameraPreview.py` client:
 ```
 python <path_to_example_clients>/CameraPreview.py --name SpectatorCamera --type color